Altinn/altinn-studio-docs/content/altinn-studio/reference/ux/components/Text/_index.en.md

 #### `textResourceBindings.title`

-The title for the text is shown as a label and can be added as text directly or referenced via a text key to a [text resource](/nb/altinn-studio/reference/ux/texts/#legge-til-og-endre-tekster-i-en-app).
+Label for the date.
+This can be added as a hardcoded string or as a reference to a [text resource](/nb/altinn-studio/reference/ux/texts/#legge-til-og-endre-tekster-i-en-app).

 #### `value`

-Displays the value for the label and can be added as a string or an expression.
+The value of the text to be displayed.
+Can be added as a string or an expression.

 #### `direction`

-Decides if the text should is shown under or next to the label. horizontal for "next to" and vertical for "under".
+Decides if the number should be shown under or next to the label. `horizontal` for showing it next to the label and `vertical` for under.

 #### `icon`